Published January 5, 2026 by Story.law Editorial Team

 • Angel to Pre-Seed: Story.law or LTSE Equity

-• Pre-Seed to Series A: Story.law Automatic Cap Tables or Pulley with paid lawyer support
+• Pre-Seed to Series A: Story.law Lawyer-supervised Cap Table or Pulley with lawyers advising at $700+/hr

-• Series A and beyond: Story.law Automatic Cap Tables or Carta plus paid lawyer support
+• Series A and beyond: Story.law Lawyer-supervised Cap Table or Carta plus lawyers advising at $700+/hr

 • European or cross-border: Ledgy with country addendums